NethServer/docs/administrator-manual/en/base_system2.rst

 Shell policy
 ^^^^^^^^^^^^

-This setting can be used to enable or disable the shell that is needed to use new Server Manager and the SSH service.
-If this option is enabled the user's shell setting under the :guilabel:`Users and Groups` page is ignored and it is considered always enabled.
+This setting was added since |product| 7.8, to select how the user's shell is configured.

+If the :guilabel:`Override the shell of users` option is enabled, the old user's :guilabel:`Shell` setting under the :guilabel:`Users & Groups` page is hidden and it is considered always enabled.

+This is required by some features introduced starting from |produc| 7.8, like the new Server Manager based on Cockpit, the :guilabel:`User settings page` and the fine grained SSH and SFTP permissions.
+See :ref:`relnotes-78` for details.

 .. _user-settings-section: